M7OCM/890/README.md

 OEFW Community (OEFWC) firmware based on iradio v1.34

-My Custom Color UI theme(s) 🥁

 ![20231202_141014](https://github.com/M7OCM/890/assets/128899149/1406cd9d-eb8a-4bb2-b483-9571b9a5df4e)

-v1.2+ bin files in this repo.
-v1.1 source: https://github.com/OEFW-community/RT-890-custom-firmware/tree/olaid-custom
+v1.0+ bin files in this repo https://github.com/M7OCM/890/tree/oefwc-m7ocm-archive v1.1 source: https://github.com/OEFW-community/RT-890-custom-firmware/tree/olaid-custom

 💀 Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯

 Use at own risk, no guarantee anything will work correctly or as intended.
 Provided as is for ham operators to evaluate ☠ Goes without saying back up your SPI.

-Personally tested myself and appears error free, spectrum fully tested and functional though it is still in early stages of development.
+Personally tested myself and error free (hopefully).
+Spectrum tested and functional.
 A fair few changes by me and new take on the color themes and display layout.

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)